zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/Bullet Implementation.md

 Set the Receiver Method to `destroy`.

-> You can either type in the function name, or use the Pick button to choose the correct function.
+> [!note] You can either type in the function name, or use the Pick button to choose the correct function.
-{style="note"}

 Select Connect.